What is income protection?

 Income protection works by providing you with a portion of your income while you’re unable to work.
 Your payments will usually be worth between 50% to 65% of what you’d usually earn but can be more than this.
 The exact amount will depend on your circumstances, your chosen insurer and the agreed policy terms.

 Insurers cover most serious illnesses that can affect your ability to work, such as cancer, heart disease or stroke.
 If you’ve been hurt in an accident, broken bones and other injuries are usually covered too.
 But before taking out an income protection policy, it’s important that you read the terms and conditions so you know exactly what’s covered and what’s not.
-For example, your policy may not cover you if you have been made redundant or are fired from your role.

 Once you have an income protection policy in place, you can make multiple claims throughout your policy term.
 This differs from some other types of insurance policy which end as soon as you’ve made a claim.

-Is stress covered under income protection?
+Is mental health covered under income protection?

 If you want a policy that covers you for stress, depression and other mental health issues, it’s a good idea to speak to an insurance broker like one of our team instead of approaching an insurance provider directly.
 An expert insurance advisor will compare policies from across the industry until they find the most suitable cover for you.